mmbdtp/mmbdtp.github.io/modules/sequencing/_posts/2000-01-01-week-2-programme.md

 ### Friday

-**Venue:** Thursday 3rd November:  _report to Quadram Institute reception at 9.00am._ Non-QIB students will need to be signed in at reception that day with a guest pass.
+**Venue:** Friday 3rd November:  _report to Quadram Institute reception at 9.00am._ Non-QIB students will need to be signed in at reception that day with a guest pass.
 We will use 01.45 Meeting room 9.00 am to 17.00 (There will be breaks!)

 _Bioinformatics tutorials led by Nabil-Fareed Alikhan_